Back to Portfolio

 Catalysts

-9 VERDICT BUY
+9 VERDICT ACCUMULATE

-B+ Quality Moderate - $4.6B debt offset by BBB+ rating, 95.7% fixed-rate, $1B undrawn revolver, well-laddered maturities
+B+ Quality Moderate - $4.6B debt offset by BBB+ rating, 95.7% fixed-rate, $1B undrawn revolver, well-laddered maturities. $601M 2026 refinancing is key near-term risk.

-Strong Buy$26
+Strong Buy$24

 Fair Value$57